jgm/skylighting/README.md

 In highlighting-kate, the XML syntax descriptions were converted into individual parsec parsers, which were then compiled.
 This made it difficult to handle IncludeRules properly without circular imports.
-There was also no way, in highlighting-kate, to load a syntax description dynamically.
+There was also no way to load a syntax description dynamically.

 Skylighting, by contrast, parses the XML syntax descriptions into Haskell data structures, which are then interpreted by